holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 2. Who created it
 3. Image provenance: Is Docker fetching the [image](https://docs.docker.com/engine/docker-overview/#docker-objects) we think it is?
     1. Identification: How Docker uses secure hashes, or digests.
-    Image layers (deltas) are created during the image build process, and also when commands within the container are run which produce new or modified files and/or directories.
+    Image layers (deltas) are created during the image build process, and also when commands within the container are run, which produce new or modified files and/or directories.
     Layers are now identified by a digest which looks like:
     `sha256:<the-hash>`
     The above hash element is created by applying the SHA256 hashing algorithm to the layers content.
-    The image ID is also the hash of the configuration object which contains the hashes of all the layers that make up the images copy-on-write filesystem definition, also discussed in my [Software Engineering Radio show](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) with Diogo MÃ³nica.
+    The image ID is also the hash of the configuration object which contains the hashes of all the layers that make up the images copy-on-write filesystem definition, also discussed in my [Software Engineering Radio show](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) with Diogo Manica.
     2. Integrity: How do you know that your image has not been tampered with?
     This is where secure signing comes in with the [Docker Content Trust](https://blog.docker.com/2015/08/content-trust-docker-1-8/) feature.
 Docker Content Trust is enabled through an integration of [Notary](https://github.com/docker/notary) into the Docker Engine.
 Both the Docker image producing party and image consuming party need to opt-in to use Docker Content Trust.
 By default, it is disabled.
 In order to do that, Notary must be downloaded and setup by both parties, and the `DOCKER_CONTENT_TRUST` environment variable [must be set](https://docs.docker.com/engine/security/trust/content_trust/#/enable-and-disable-content-trust-per-shell-or-per-invocation) to `1`, and the `DOCKER_CONTENT_TRUST_SERVER` must be [set to the URL](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) of the Notary server you setup.

         Now the producer can sign their image, but first, they need to [generate a key pair](https://docs.docker.com/engine/security/trust/trust_delegation/).
-Once they have done that, when the image is pushed to the registry, it is signed with their private (tagging) key.
+Once they have done so, when the image is pushed to the registry, it is signed with their private (tagging) key.

-        When the image consumer pulls the signed image, Docker Engine uses the publishers public (tagging) key to verify that the image you are about to run is cryptographically identical to the image the publisher pushed.
+        When the image consumer pulls the signed image, Docker Engine uses the publisher's public (tagging) key to verify that the image you are about to run is cryptographically identical to the image the publisher pushed.

         Docker Content Trust also uses the Timestamp key when publishing the image, this makes sure that the consumer is getting the most recent image on pull.